Scapist1/SparePartsInventoryAssistant/README.md

 - prompt: Welcome text
 - prompt question: Which part do you need?
 - input: part name
-- if: part name from input match a part in stock
+- if input matches part name in array then:
     - prompt: "I've got this (part name) for you, bye"
     - End program
-- if else: input matches two of special queries "Do you actually have any parts?" or "Is there anything in stock at all?"
+- if input matches one of two special queries then:
-    - prompt: count and list of parts (in a for loop)
+    - prompt: count and list all parts
-- else: if input not matches any
+- else if input not matches anything stored then:
     - prompt: we don't have it
     - back to prompt question line 7